What is Kybella and how is it used?

 Advise the patient to read the FDA-approved patient labeling (PATIENT INFORMATION).

-Advise patients to inform their healthcare professional if they develop signs of marginal mandibular nerve paresis (e.g., asymmetric smile, facial muscle weakness), difficulty swallowing, or if any existing symptom worsens.
+Advise patients to contact their healthcare providers if patients begin to develop signs of marginal mandibular nerve paresis (e.g., asymmetric smile, facial muscle weakness), difficulty swallowing, or worsening of existing symptoms.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

-Long-term studies in animals have not been performed to evaluate the carcinogenic potential of KYBELLA.
+Long-term studies in animals have not been performed to evaluate the carcinogenic potential of KYBELLA® injection.

 No effects on fertility were observed in male and female rats administered deoxycholic acid at subcutaneous doses up to 50 mg/kg (5 times the MRHD based on a mg/m2 comparison) once weekly prior to and during the mating period and through gestation day 7 in female rats.